Jessica Spiga

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenges in my field are maintaining secure infrastructure, staying ahead of cyber threats, and managing workforce burnout.
-At the same time, there’s an opportunity to leverage AI for innovation while keeping the human touch, and to focus on initiatives that deliver real impact rather than low-value tasks.
+The biggest challenges in my field are maintaining secure, resilient infrastructure, staying ahead of evolving cyber threats, and addressing workforce burnout.
+At the same time, there’s a significant opportunity to leverage AI to drive innovation and efficiency while still maintaining the human element that’s critical to successful transformation.
+The organizations that will stand out are those that focus on high-impact initiatives and empower their people, rather than getting stuck in low-value work.

 What values are most important to you in your work and personal life?

 Outside of work, I value wellness and balance.
-I enjoy hot yoga and barre classes, which help me relieve stress, reconnect with myself, and maintain a clear, focused mind.
+I enjoy hot yoga and barre classes, which help me relieve stress, reconnect with myself, and maintain a clear, focused mindset.
+I also deeply value family and personal growth, and recently becoming a mom has added a new perspective that continues to shape how I show up both personally and professionally.

 Locations